-I’ve been part of numerous projects over the years.
+I’ve launched many projects.
 Each with their own set of challenges.
-Many have failed, which means I’ve done a lot of learning.
-For today (since it’s the 100th post), I wanted to highlight some entrepreneurial lessons I’ve learned over the years.
+Some have failed, which means learning opportunities.
+For today (since it’s the 100th post), I want to highlight some entrepreneurial lessons I’ve learned over the years.

 1. Be extremely selective when adding people to your team.

 Think of every project you start as your baby.
 You wouldn’t leave your child with just anyone, right?
-It has to be the same way with your business.
-If even just a part of it.
+It has to be the same way with your business — if even just a small part of it.
 I’ve learned that finding help and finding dependable people are two different things.
-For the projects I’ve had success with (at least in some capacity), I’ve had team members that did their part regularly without being asked.
+For the projects that have succeeded, I’ve had team members that contributed regularly without being asked.
 They treated my baby like it was their own, and they were there even when I didn’t need them.
 They bought into my vision and it showed (more on this later).

 2. Free is good, but it makes you a lower priority.

 Getting someone to do free work is great.
 It saves you money and time.
 The problem is that when someone does free work for you, you automatically move down their priority list.
 Everyone has that graphic designer, resume reviewer, or other skilled person that says “Sure, I’ll help you out for free.”
 Things are awesome at first, but then 2, 3, 6 weeks later, you still haven’t gotten that thing you asked for and there’s nothing you can do about it.
 In fact, you’ve probably been that person at some point (I know I have).

 Even if you don’t have a big budget, you should always offer to pay something.
 Make the time worth their while.
 Best case, they turn down your money.
 Worst case, they accept it.
 The good faith gesture eliminates concerns about being used or taken advantage of.
 You never want someone to feel that way (I’ve felt it).